danieleteti/delphimvcframework/README.md

 - ⚡New!
 Added `TMVCActiveRecord.Merge<T>(CurrentListOfT, ChangesOfT)` to allow merge between two lists of `TMVCActiveRecord` descendants using `UnitOfWork` design pattern.
 Check the button "Merge" in demo "activerecord_showcase".

-- ⚡New!
+- ⚡ New!
 Added default filtering for `TMVCActiveRecord descendants` (more info ASAP)

+- ⚡ New!
+Serialization and Deserialization for Pascal `set` (Thanks to [rshuck](https://github.com/rshuck) for his suggestions)

-- ⚡New!
+- ⚡ New!
 Added partitioning for `TMVCActiveRecord descendants` (more info ASAP)

 - ✅ Improved!
 After a big refactoring (*"I love to delete code" -- cit.
 Daniele Teti*), support a new SQLGenerator is just 2 (two) methods away!
 Just as example, this is the current version of `TMVCSQLGeneratorPostgreSQL`